spanishdict/engineering.spanishdict.com/_posts/2012-02-22-aysnc-js-presentation-node-dc.md

 [Async.js][asyncjs] is a control flow library for the browser and [Node.js][nodejs].
-It is a wonderful tool for taming parallel, serial and dependency graph-like combinations of asynchonous callbacks.
+It is a wonderful tool for taming parallel, serial and dependency graph-like combinations of asynchronous callbacks.
 Put another way, if this nested-callback pattern looks familiar:

 {% highlight javascript %}